Tour Venice’s Hidden Wine Bars with an Insider

 Venice is the only city in Italy that has its own distinct bar culture: the bacari.
 Similar to the tapas bars of Spain, they took off during World War II as Venice’s extremely poor residents couldn’t afford food with their wine.
-Barkeepers would serve wine and allow customers to bring their own food, eventually they started providing inexpensive items that would normally be scraps, known as cicchetti.
-As Venice became a vacation destination for the Lombardis and other well-to-do families the cicchetti offerings were elevated to tastier small snacks.
-What wealthy person wants to eat brains or tendons with their wine?
+Barkeepers would serve the booze and allow customers to bring their own food, eventually they started providing inexpensive items that would normally be scraps, known as cicchetti.
+But as Venice became a vacation destination for the Lombardis and other well-to-do families the cicchetti offerings were elevated to tastier small snacks.
+I mean really, what wealthy person wants to eat brains or tendons with their pinot grigio?

 Today these intimate wine bars offer an array of bite-sized, handheld nibbles—from breaded and fried mozzarella stuffed with anchovy and tomato to salt cod crostini to toothpick-clad little sandwiches.
 Where to discover the hidden bacari that offer the best cicchetti in Venice must be done with Monica Cesarato leading the way.

 Without giving away too many spoilers, here are a few of the highlights of the Cicchetti Tour:

 Of course the tour starts with gelato, because even if you are going to snack on savory bites and sip wine, what is an afternoon without gelato?
 This particular gelateria from the outside looks like it may not be artigianale, and inside with the neon lights, pizza to-go and kebabs—you may think to turn around and leave.
 Once you taste the deep, dark cioccolato, it is undeniable that this little takeaway joint bests most of the gelaterias in town.